QUOTAS: A new research platform for the data-driven investigation of black holes: QUOTAS : Database Design Development

 The QLF is one of the key inputs to current conceptual models of BH growth (see reviews that outline the methodology by \cite{2012Sci...337..544V,2014GReGr..46.1702N} and references therein).
 The specifications of observational surveys needs to be taken into account to determine the QLF.
 Observationally determined QLFs are then compared with those predicted by theoretical models of BH growth.
-Calibrated with data, the honed models are extrapolated and then used to predict QLFs down to fainter luminosities than observed limits and out to larger redshifts than current detections.
-The most recent predicted QLFs extrapolated to a wider range than currently available observations computed as a function of redshift out to $z= 9$ can be found in \cite{2018MNRAS.481.3278R}).
-The QLF provides a census of the number of sources at a given redshift and absolute magnitude $M$.
+Calibrated with data, the honed models are extrapolated and then used to predict QLFs down to fainter luminosities compared to current observed limits and out to larger redshifts than current detections.
+The most recent predicted QLFs extrapolated out to $z= 9$ derived from the combination of observational data and modeling can be found in \cite{2018MNRAS.481.3278R}).
+The QLF provides a census of the number of sources at a given redshift and absolute magnitude $M$ and is not easy to estimate.
 It is computed as follows:

 where $\Delta M $ is magnitude range \{$M$, $M+dM$\}, and $V_a^j$ is the effective volume for a source $j$.
 This is usually estimated with the binned-volume method \citep{1980ApJ...235..694A}, where the effective volume is estimated using: